eiberham/dragonball/README.md

 ```console
 foo@bar:~$ kompose convert -f docker-compose.yml -o kubemanifest.yml
 ```

+The manifest generated will have all the workload resources needed in order to setup a kubernetes cluster.
+Keep in mind that further adjustments to the manifest are commonly needed to make it work.
+Remember that a deployment resource is a pods template.
+Remember that is a type is not specified for a service it takes clusterip by default.
+Remember that an ingress resource allows us to create access to our services based on a path.

 Run the kubectl apply -f command over the generated manifest file.